Catherine M. Russell

-Catherine Mary Russell (born March 4, 1961) is an American attorney and political adviser who is currently serving as Executive Director of UNICEF.
-She previously served as Director of the White House Presidential Personnel Office, United States Ambassador-at-Large for Global Women's Issues, and Chief of Staff to then-Second Lady of the United States Jill Biden.
+Catherine Mary Russell (born March 4, 1961) is an American attorney and political adviser who is the executive director of UNICEF as of 2022.
+Russell was director of the White House Presidential Personnel Office, United States Ambassador-at-Large for Global Women's Issues, and chief of staff to then-second lady of the United States Jill Biden.

 Early life and education

 Russell was born in Jersey City, New Jersey, to Paul Russell and Ann (née McCaffery) Russell.
 She grew up in Reading, Pennsylvania, with four siblings.
 Russell graduated from Boston College, magna cum laude, with a degree in philosophy, and received her Juris Doctor from George Washington University.

 Career

 After law school, Russell began working in Democratic politics.
 In 1984, Russell worked on Walter Mondale’s presidential campaign, on which she met her husband, Tom Donilon.
 In 1987, Russell worked on Joe Biden’s presidential campaign.

 On Capitol Hill, Russell was Counsel and then Senior Counsel to the Senate Judiciary Committee's Technology Subcommittee, chaired by Senator Patrick Leahy.
-She also served as Staff Director to Judiciary Committee when it was chaired by then-Senator Biden.
+She also was Staff Director to Judiciary Committee when it was chaired by then-Senator Biden.
 In that role, Russell worked on the successful passage of the Violence Against Women Act and the Supreme Court nominations of Justices Ruth Bader Ginsburg and Stephen Breyer.
-Russell later served as Associate Deputy Attorney General under Janet Reno.
+Russell later was Associate Deputy Attorney General under Janet Reno.

 In 2007, Russell returned to work part-time for then-Senator Biden who was the Chair of the Foreign Relations Committee.
 She drafted the International Violence Against Women Act of 2007, modeled on the legislation Biden had introduced in 1994.